oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

 To provide specificity, example messages should be written out completely.
 This is typically done by writing JSON code for each Request and the associated Response, providing example values for the parameters and return data.
-As with use cases, the development of example messages often uncovers unanticipted needs for additional functions or information types.
+As with use cases, the development of example messages often uncovers unanticipated needs for additional functions or information types, or may lead to the identification of additional use cases.

 ## 3.4 Develop JADN Schema